RohitSurwase/Android-Architectures-Kotlin/News-Kotlin-MVP/README.md

 ## License

-This project is licensed under the Apache License, Version 2.0 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE.md) file for details

-## Acknowledgments

-* Used [androidmvp](https://github.com/antoniolg/androidmvp) by Antonio Leiva as a reference
-* Thanks Antonio Leiva Sir for your help.